 Let’s start with the weak point, the food because I love Japanese cuisine.
-Although most products can be found in any Asian supermarket in recent years, it is convenient to buy certain ingredients in on another kind of shops.
+Although most products can be found in any Asian supermarket, it is convenient to buy certain ingredients in on another kind of shops.

 DAISO is a chain of supermarkets at 100 YEN (1 euro approx) which in this case is very useful.
 Here I recommend you buy: